JichengYuan81/CCKT/README.md

 # CCKT
-The source code of CIFSCIL will be released when it is accepted.
+The source code of CCKT will be released when it is accepted.